Kitware/pybsm/docs/review_process.rst

 Continuous Integration
 ======================
-The following checks are included in the automated portion of the review process, and are triggered whenever a merge-request is made or changes, a tag is created, or when the ``main`` branch is updated.
+The following checks are included in the automated portion of the review process, and are triggered whenever an MR is made or changes, a tag is created, or when the ``main`` branch is updated.
 These are run as part of the CI/CD pipeline driven by GitLab CI pipelines, and defined by the :file:`.gitlab-ci.yml` file.